joseph-p-pasaoa/game_OsvXs_-Web-/README.md

 # game_OsvXs__Web
 My modern take on classic tic-tac-toe.
-Web game, primarily optimized for mobile.
+Web game, primarily conceived for mobile but playable on all screens.